CKokila/ecommerce/README.md

 # 🛒 E-Commerce App

-A fully-functional **Flutter E-Commerce App** showcasing clean architecture, seamless navigation, and reactive state management using **BLoC**.
+A **Flutter E-Commerce App** showcasing clean architecture, seamless navigation, and reactive state management using **BLoC**.
 The app integrates with a free online API and is designed with MVVM architecture to ensure scalability and maintainability.

 ---